 Music has the power to set the mood in anything, let alone video games, therefore you can utilize it to your advantage.
 Make the players feel the game level through the music, or use the music to make the player anticipate the key events, like the enemy, a new achievement, etc.

-You're in luck because Asset Store has a great selection of royalty-free music that will fit your game perfectly.
+Asset Store has a great selection of royalty-free music that will fit your game perfectly.

-5. Test the Audio on Different Devices
+5. Test The Audio on Different Devices

 It's not uncommon to experience some inconsistencies on different devices when playing the game, so it's important to test the game from various devices to verify that the audio will sound the same for all players, without any glitches or artifacts.